Home Fosamax

 FDA Warnings and Label Changes

-The FDA required Fosamax label changes to warn of ONJ and femur fractures.
+The FDA required Fosamax label changes to warn users about ONJ and femur fractures.

 Fosamax has been on the market since 1995.
 Because the ONJ and thigh fracture warnings were not added until 2005 and 2010, respectively, patients and doctors were unaware of these risks for many years.